-As a Chicago photographer and photojournalist, I've been telling stories through some 6,000 assignments to date.
+As a Chicago commercial photographer and photojournalist, I've been telling stories through some 6,000 assignments to date.

 Whether it be stills, motion or a hybrid shoot, I've learned to be resourceful, creative and dependable no matter the circumstance or level of production.
 I enjoy the benefits of being a sole photographer as much as I enjoy working with a team to achieve creative objectives and art direction on a larger production.

-My philosophy: Strong communication skills, direction and good vibes on set are crucial to rally others to the creative vision on a project.
+My philosophy: Strong communication skills, direction and positivity on set are crucial to rally others to the creative vision on a project.

 When I'm not on a project, I'm teaching, speaking and blogging to give back to the profession.

-I'm currently a professor of editorial photography with the online program at the School of Visual Arts in New York and previously an adjunct lecturer at the Northwestern University Medill Graduate School.
+I currently serve on the board of the National Press Photographers Association.
+I'm also a professor with the School of Visual Arts in New York and previously an adjunct lecturer at the Northwestern University Medill Graduate School.

-I've also written a 145 page book on photojournalism and documentary photography called, "Depth of Field: Tips on Photojournalism and Creativity."
-It's being used as teaching texts across the country.
+I've also written a 145-page book on photojournalism and documentary photography called, "Depth of Field: Tips on Photojournalism and Creativity."
+It's being used as a teaching text across the country.

 As a public speaker, I've presented at universities, associations, and sold-out events in Chicago such as Printers Row Lit Fest, Chicago Ideas Week and TEDx Midwest.